-Note: The Drive fault LEDs might flash intermittently while the E-DDMs spin up.
+Note: The Drive fault LEDs might flash intermittently while the drives spin up.

-- If the Drive activity LED is off, the E-DDM CRU might not be installed correctly.
-Remove the E-DDM CRU, wait 30 seconds, and then reinstall it. - If the Drive fault LED stays on or the Drive activity LED stays off, the new E-DDM might be faulty.
+- If the Drive activity LED is off, the drive CRU might not be installed correctly.
+Remove the drive CRU, wait 30 seconds, and then reinstall it. - If the Drive fault LED stays on or the Drive activity LED stays off, the new drive might be faulty.
 See the DS4000 Storage Manager software for problem determination. - 11.
-Use the DS4000 Storage Manager software to configure the new E-DDMs.
+Use the DS4000 Storage Manager software to configure the new drives.
 See the DS4000 Storage Manager software online Help for detailed instructions. - 12.
-Restore the data from backup to all the E-DDMs.
+Restore the data from backup to all the drives.

-Replacing the E-DDMs one at a time
+Replacing the drives one at a time

-Use this procedure to replace all the E-DDMs one at a time.
-You cannot use this procedure on RAID 0 logical drives (use the procedure in "Replacing all E-DDMs at the same time" on page 149).
+Use this procedure to replace all the drives one at a time.
+You cannot use this procedure on RAID 0 logical drives (use the procedure in "Replacing all drives at the same time" on page 125).

 Note: If your storage subsystem has hot spares assigned, you might want to unassign the hot spares while you perform this procedure.
-If you do not, reconstruction might start on the hot spare before you insert the new E-DDM.
-The data on the new E-DDM is still rebuilt, but the process takes longer for each E-DDM.
+If you do not, reconstruction might start on the hot spare before you insert the new drive.
+The data on the new drive is still rebuilt, but the process takes longer for each drive.
 Remember to reassign the hot spares when you are finished with this procedure.

-Attention: After you remove an E-DDM CRU, wait 70 seconds before replacing or reseating the E-DDM CRU to allow it to properly spin down.
+Attention: After you remove a drive CRU, wait 70 seconds before replacing or reseating the drive CRU to allow the drive to properly spin down.
 Failure to do so may cause undesired events.

-To replace the E-DDMs one at a time, perform the following steps:
+To replace the drives one at a time, perform the following steps:

-- 1. Read the following information: - "Replacing multiple E-DDMs" on page 148, particularly the paragraphs that discuss the differences between the two possible upgrade procedures - Your software documentation regarding E-DDM upgrades and installation - The documentation that comes with the new E-DDMs

-Read all precautionary notes, kit instructions, and other information.
-Kit instructions often contain the most current information regarding the E-DDMs and their installation, plus upgrade or servicing procedures.
-Compare the kit instructions with this procedure to determine if you need to modify this procedure.

-- 2. Use the DS4000 Storage Manager software to check the status of the unit.
+- 1. Read the following information: - "Replacing multiple drives" on page 124, particularly the paragraphs that discuss the differences between the two possible upgrade procedures - Your software documentation regarding drive upgrades and installation - The documentation that comes with the new drives Read all precautionary notes, kit instructions, and other information.
+Kit instructions often contain the most current information regarding the drives and their installation, plus upgrade or servicing procedures.
+Compare the kit instructions with this procedure to determine if you need to modify this - 2.
+Use the DS4000 Storage Manager software to check the status of the unit.
 Correct any problems that are reported. - 3.
-Back up the data in the arrays and logical drives that are configured using the E-DDMs that you are replacing.

-Attention: When you handle static-sensitive devices, take precautions to avoid damage from static electricity.
-For details about handling static-sensitive devices, see "Handling static-sensitive devices" on page 33.

-4. Unpack the new E-DDMs.
+Back up the data in the arrays and logical drives that are configured using the drives that you are replacing. - Attention: When you handle static-sensitive devices, take precautions to avoid damage from static electricity.
+For details about handling static-sensitive devices, see "Handling static-sensitive devices" on page 25. - 4.
+Unpack the new drives.

+procedure.
-Set the E-DDMs on a dry, level surface away from magnetic fields.
-Save the packing material and documentation in case you need to return the E-DDMs.

-5. Use the DS4000 Storage Manager software to ensure that the array that was defined using these E-DDMs is in optimal (not degraded) state before manually failing the first E-DDM you want to replace.
+- Set the drives on a dry, level surface away from magnetic fields.
+Save the packing material and documentation in case you need to return the drives. - 5.
+Use the DS4000 Storage Manager software to ensure that the array that was defined using these drives is in optimal (not degraded) state before manually failing the first drive you want to replace.
 If the array is in degraded state, use the recovery procedures to bring the array into the optimal state.

-Make sure of the following:
+Make sure that:

-- You fail only one E-DDM. - The software status display shows a failed status for the appropriate E-DDM. - The amber Drive fault LED (on the front bezel below the E-DDM) is on.
+- · You fail only one drive - The software status display shows a failed status for the appropriate drive - The amber Drive fault LED (on the front bezel below the drive) is on

-Attention: Removing the wrong E-DDM can cause data loss.
-Make sure that you remove only the failed E-DDM CRU.
-The Drive fault LED below the failed E-DDM CRU should be on.
+Attention: Removing the wrong drive can cause data loss.
+Make sure that you remove only the failed drive CRU.
+The Drive fault LED below the failed drive CRU should be on.